- Technical staff are on site between the hours of 8am – 4pm (may vary by staff member).

-- Secure or remove loose-fitting clothing, hair, or jewelry when working with tools and machinery.
+- Remove loose-fitting clothing or jewelry and tie back long hair when working with tools and machinery.

 - Open toed shoes (flip-flops, sandals, etc.) are not permitted in labs.
-Steel toe shoes are preferred and required when moving heavy objects.
+Steel toe shoes are required when moving heavy objects.

 Technical Staff Information